joekelly10/plump-gpt/README.md

 ```

-# Note
+# Please Note

-This isn't meant to be production ready code - Plump GPT is a personal project that I originally had no intention of sharing.
+Plump GPT is a personal project I originally had no intention of sharing, so this isn't meant to be polished, production ready code.
 I use it a lot, and I could probably be persuaded to develop it properly, but it works for my needs as is, and I'm currently focused on other things!